How universal is the mean-field universality class for percolation in complex networks?: Introduction

 Uncorrelated random graphs present, however, some intrinsic limitations.
 Consider, for instance, the clustering coefficient~\cite{watts1998collective}, which quantifies the tendency of a node's neighbours to connect with each other.
 Random graphs exhibit vanishing clustering coefficient in the infinite-size limit~\cite{latora2017complex}, while real-world networks typically have high clustering.
 More generally, real-world complex networks exhibit heterogeneous degree distributions, community structures, degree correlations, and many short loops~\cite{latora2017complex}.

 The interplay between clustering, degree correlations, and percolation has attracted considerable attention in recent years~\cite{allard2015general}.
-However, most prior analyses have focused primarily on the percolation threshold~\cite{serrano2006percolation,miller2009percolation,gleeson2009bond}.
+However, most prior analyses have focused primarily on the percolation threshold~\cite{serrano2006percolation,miller2009percolation,gleeson2009bond,coupette2022exactly,coupette2025universally}.
 While there is evidence of the key role played by degree correlations~\cite{goltsev2008percolation}, the effect of clustering on critical exponents and scaling behaviour remains less understood.

 Here we investigate to what extend the heterogeneous mean-field correctly captures the percolation critical properties in complex networks.
 To do so, we present the exact solution of site percolation in a model for random graphs with scale-free degree distribution, many overlapping short loops, and assortative correlations.
-We show that the degree heterogeneity is not enough to determine the critical properties, and clustering and degree correlations can alter not only the percolation threshold, but also the critical exponents.
-Our findings emphasize the crucial role of the local structure in determining the universality class for critical phenomena in complex networks.
+The structure of these strongly clustered networks is non-treelike, yet the solution is obtained via a mapping to another exactly solvable percolation process.
+We show that the degree heterogeneity is not enough to determine the critical properties, and clustering and degree correlations can alter not only the position of the percolation threshold, but also the critical exponents.
+Our findings emphasize the crucial role of the interplay between the local loop structure and the degree heterogeneity in determining the universality class for critical phenomena in complex networks.